CoffeePanda0/FedoraEngine/README.md

 FedoraEngine is still very much in development.
 Current groundbreaking features are:
  - Making and resizing a window
  - Basic SDL2 boilerplate code
- - Ability to load textures
+ - Ability to create and render multiple GameObjects easily
+ - Vsync and fps counter
  - A very *accurate* and *mathematical* "gravity", "velocity", and "acceleration"
  - Load a sprite and move around (although only one keypress at a time atm)